gadossey/content-ops-starter/content/pages/index.md

           textSize: lg:text-4xl md:text-3xl sm:text-2xl
     subtitle: Sustainable and Efficient Cookstoves
     text: >
-      Man and Man Enterprise is committed to providing high-quality, efficient cookstoves that reduce fuel consumption and emissions, enhancing the cooking experience for households and businesses in Ghana.
+      Man and Man Enterprise Limited is committed to providing high-quality, efficient cookstoves that reduce fuel consumption and emissions, enhancing the cooking experience for households and businesses in Ghana.

     actions:
       - label: Our Journey